Skye Schulte, MS, MPH

 There are many types of medications, herbs, and supplements that can affect how beta-blockers work.
 Since there are many different kinds of beta-blockers, drug interactions will vary depending on the specific medication that you are prescribed.
 Before you begin taking a beta-blocker, talk to your doctor about all of the prescription medications, over-the-counter products, and supplements that you are taking.

 If you have certain conditions, you may not be able to take some types of beta-blockers.
 For example, if you have asthma or

 chronic obstructive pulmonary disease

 (COPD), certain beta-blockers may make your symptoms worse.
-This class of drugs may also affect diabetes, heart block,
+This class of drugs may also affect diabetes, asthma, heart block,

 Talk to your doctor about your condition and any concerns that you have about taking beta-blockers.

 Side effects include but are not limited to: